FAQs about applying to the History M.A. & Ph.D. programs

 A. In most cases, yes.
 Brown University requires one of these exams, unless you are receiving a degree from a university in which the primary language of instruction is English.
 Please refer to the Graduate School guidelines on language proficiency for additional details.

-A. The department is not currently able to offer fellowship support for students in its Masters program.
+A. The department is not currently able to offer fellowship support for students in the fifth year MA program.

 Q. What financial support does Brown offer its graduate students in the Ph.D. program in History?